 What Is Website Caching and How to Clear It

 One of the many fundamental strategies to optimize a website is improving loading speed.
-In addition to using a fast and reliable hosting service, you can implement caching to increase your site’s performance.
+In addition to using a fast and reliable hosting provider, you can implement caching to increase your site’s performance.

 Website caching is a feature that copies and saves web page data for future use.
 The cached data typically includes the site’s static content, such as images, HTML, CSS, and JavaScript files.